EliahKagan/hello-world-javascript-action/README.md

 ## License

-This uses code from the [MIT licensed](https://github.com/github/docs/blob/main/LICENSE-CODE) tutorial with only fairly minimal modification.
+This uses code from the [MIT licensed](https://github.com/github/docs/blob/main/LICENSE-CODE) tutorial with only moderate modification.
 Like the code in [the tutorial](https://docs.github.com/en/actions/creating-actions/creating-a-javascript-action) ([whose repository is here](https://github.com/github/docs/blob/75d63ddd622df49090043db764897433719edc90/content/actions/creating-actions/creating-a-javascript-action.md?plain=1#L73)), the code of this action is licensed under the MIT license.

 See **[`LICENSE-CODE`](LICENSE-CODE)**, which is preserved from the tutorial repository.
 Dependencies vendored in the `node_modules` directory have their own licenses.
 No further restrictions are imposed.